emontenegro410/cs2-lab11-hashtable-java/src/main/java/Answers.md

 ### Question: Discuss the differences among the results.
 Does the starting point make a difference?

-- `BreadthFirstIterator` and `DepthFirstIterator` will print the same results when starting at the same vertex.
+- 1. `BreadthFirstIterator` and `DepthFirstIterator` will print the same results when starting at the same vertex.

-- Start with "Bolivia" <br>
+### Starting with "Bolivia"
 | `BreadthFirstIterator`| `DepthFirstIterator` |
 | -------- | ------- |
 | Bolivia  | Bolivia |